 Today, 50% of young people grow up in non-voting households.
 Only about half of eligible voters participate in Presidential elections and about one-third participate in local elections.
 The figures are even lower for communities of color and young adults.

 The Kids Voting Minnesota Network is a nonprofit, nonpartisan coalition working to help students statewide learn about the right to vote, democracy, civic responsibility, and the importance of participation in the political process.

-The Kids Voting program operates with four key components:
+The Kids Voting program offers four unique benefits:

 - Resources for educators to help create meaningful lessons and classroom discussions around key civic concepts.

 - Access to ballot-counting machines so that it’s easy to tally and report on the results when the election is over.